-The Samsung TU7000 is decent for most uses.
-It doesn't perform well in bright environments, but it has good contrast and superb black uniformity that makes blacks look deep and uniform, so it's better for watching movies in the dark.
-The narrow viewing angles are not well-suited for watching TV or sports with friends since the image loses accuracy from the side.
-It has remarkably low input lag for a responsive gaming experience, but sadly it doesn't have extra features like VRR to reduce screen tearing, and its response time is slow.
+The Samsung TU7000 is okay for most uses.
+It doesn't perform well in bright environments, but it has decent contrast and outstanding black uniformity that makes blacks look deep and uniform, so it's best suited for watching movies in the dark.
+Its narrow viewing angle is not well suited for watching TV or sports with friends since the image degrades from the side.
+It has remarkably low input lag for a responsive gaming experience, and sadly, it doesn't have extra features like VRR to reduce screen tearing.
+Also, its response time is slow.

-The Samsung TU7000 is okay for watching TV in a bright room.
+The Samsung TU7000 is mediocre for watching TV shows.
 It has alright reflection handling, but unfortunately, it doesn't get bright enough to overcome glare in well-lit rooms, so visibility is an issue.
-It also has disappointing viewing angles, so it's not a good choice for a wide seating arrangement, as the image degrades when you move to the sides.
-On the upside, it can upscale lower-resolution content, like cable TV, without issues, and it has a huge selection of streaming apps to choose from, including many free services.
+It also has a disappointing viewing angle, so it's not a good choice for a wide seating arrangement, as the image degrades when you move to the sides.
+On the upside, it can upscale lower-resolution content, like cable TV, without issues, and it has a huge selection of streaming apps to choose from.

-The Samsung TU7000 is an okay TV for watching sports, but it's best suited for dark to moderately-lit rooms because of its disappointing brightness.
-It upscales lower resolution content well, which is great, as many cable sports channels still broadcast low-resolution signals.
-Unfortunately, its viewing angles are narrow, so it's not ideal for watching with a group since the image loses consistency when you move to the sides, so only those sitting directly in front will enjoy the best image.
+The Samsung TU7000 is a mediocre TV for watching sports.
+It doesn't get bright enough to overcome glare in a well-lit room, so it's best suited for dark to moderately lit rooms.
+The TV has a fair response time, but there is still noticeable motion blur with quick-moving players and objects.
+It upscales lower-resolution content well, which is great, as many cable sports channels still broadcast low-resolution signals.
+Unfortunately, it has a narrow viewing angle, so it's not ideal for watching the game with a group since the image degrades when you move to the sides, so only those sitting directly in front enjoy the best image.

-The Samsung TU7000 delivers a good gaming experience overall.
-It has fantastic low input lag, ensuring a responsive gaming experience with little delay between your actions and the action on-screen.
+The Samsung TU7000 delivers a decent gaming experience overall.
+It has remarkably low input lag, ensuring a responsive gaming experience with little delay between your actions and the on-screen action.
 However, there's still some image duplication during fast-moving scenes because of the backlight flicker.
-On the upside, it has a good contrast ratio, which is great if you prefer gaming in the dark.
-Unfortunately, it doesn't support any advanced gaming features, like variable refresh rates or HDMI 2.1 bandwidth, and it's limited to a 60Hz refresh rate.
-It also has a fairly slow response time, so there's a more noticeable blur behind fast-moving objects.
+On the upside, it has a decent contrast ratio, which is great if you prefer gaming in the dark.
+Unfortunately, it doesn't support any advanced gaming features, like VRR or HDMI 2.1 bandwidth, and it's limited to a 60Hz refresh rate, so it's not a good choice to pair with modern gaming consoles.
+It also has a fairly slow response time, resulting in noticeable blur behind fast-moving objects.

-The Samsung TU7000 is good for HDR gaming, but mainly because of its gaming performance.
-It provides a responsive gaming experience thanks to its low input lag, although the response time is only okay, so there's a bit more blur behind fast-moving objects than on higher-end TVs.
+The Samsung TU7000 is decent for HDR gaming but mainly because of its gaming performance.
+It provides a responsive gaming experience thanks to its low input lag, although the response time is only fair, so there's a bit more blur behind fast-moving objects than on higher-end TVs.
 However, it doesn't provide a satisfying HDR experience because it can't get bright enough to make highlights pop, and colors look dull and muted due to its low peak brightness and limited color gamut.

-The Samsung TU7000 is a decent TV for use as a PC monitor.
-It has very low input lag, an okay response time, and it displays chroma 4:4:4 properly, ensuring that text looks sharp and is easy to read.
-There's also no risk of permanent burn-in from constantly displaying a static desktop interface.
-Unfortunately, it has narrow viewing angles, so the image looks washed out at the edges if you sit close.
+The Samsung TU7000 is an alright TV for use as a PC monitor.
+It has remarkably low input lag, which means your inputs are translated to the screen without delay.
+The TV has a fair response time, but there is noticeable motion blur behind quick cursor movements.
+It displays chroma 4:4:4 properly, ensuring that the text looks sharp and is easy to read.
+Unfortunately, it has a narrow viewing angle, so the image looks washed out at the edges if you sit close to the screen.

-We tested the 55" (UN55TU7000FXZA) variant of the Samsung 7 Series, and our review is also valid for the other sizes as well, which are listed below.
-The Samsung TU700D is a variant sold at Costco and Sam's Club.
+We tested the 55" (UN55TU7000FXZA) variant of the Samsung 7 Series, and our review is also valid for the other sizes, which are listed below.
+A lot of variants of this TV exist, including the Samsung TU700D, which is a variant sold at Costco and Sam's Club, and the Samsung TU690T.
 There's a TU7100 variant in the UK, which is available from 43 to 75 inches, and it seems the only difference compared to the TU7000 is that the color of the back panel is gray.
-There's also a Black Friday model sold as the 6 Series (UN70TU6980FXZA/UN82TU6980FXZA), and it's available in 70-inch and 82-inch sizes.
+A Black Friday model is also sold as the 6 Series (UN70TU6980FXZA/UN82TU6980FXZA), and it's available in 70-inch and 82-inch sizes.

 Size | US Model | Short Model Code |